CyberJosie/UrlS.py/README.md

   --output OUTPUT, -o OUTPUT

-                        Path to redirect output to.
+                        Path to redirect output to
                         Default: Print to STDOUT
                         Required: False